kekyo/PowerPlayZipper/README.md

 # Supported platforms

-PowerPlay Zipper is made with neutral/independent reference.
+PowerPlay Zipper is made with neutral/independent any reference.
+See [NuGet dependency list.](https://www.nuget.org/packages/PowerPlayZipper)

 * .NET 5.0 or higher.
 * .NET Core 3.1, 3.0, 2.1, 2.0 and 1.0.